ConnerFosterCS/ARMCFE-Senior-Capstone-Team-58/README.md

 ### Section 6: How to Run Project
 APK Instructions
 1. Download the project from github and unzip the file.
 2. Within the file there is an APK titled “ARMCFE App.apk”
 3. Download the APK onto your device and run the application

 Unity Instructions
 1. Download the project from github and unzip the file

-...
+2. Select the file in Unity Hub and it should open the project in the Unity editor
+3. Click the “File” tab in the top left corner and select  “Build Settings”
+4. Ensure that the platform is set to Android
+5. Click “Export” to export the file
+6. Open the exported file in Android Studio
+7. Click “File” in the top left corner and select “Project Structure”
+8. Set the android gradle plugin version to 4.1.0 if it is currently a lower version
+9. Run the project by clicking the green arrow in the top right.
+(App does not work if  it’s running on an Android emulator, must be running on a device)

 ### Section 7: Resources